 Thread count is calculated by the number of threads in one square inch of material.
 For example, 100 lengthwise threads woven with 100 widthwise threads produce a count of 200.
 The higher the thread count, the finer the threads that have been woven together, and—so the rationale goes—the softer the material produced.

 Understandably, merchants look to produce materials with higher thread counts, so they can charge steeper prices.
-The problem with sky-high thread counts—and the reason you should be wary of buying into the trend—is that north of a thread count of 400, the quality of material does not improve.
+The problem with sky-high thread counts—and the reason you should be wary of buying into the trend—is that north of a thread count of 400, the quality of the material does not improve.
 Beyond a count of 400, the only thing that increases is usually the price tag.

 Thread Count Lies